-The personnel involved are the school coordinator of preservice teachers, the supervising teacher and any other school personnel who take a role in professional experience/field experience supervision of preservice teachers.
+The personnel involved will include the school coordinator of preservice teachers, the supervising teacher and other school personnel who take a role in professional experience supervision of our preservice teachers.
 The roles and responsibilities outlined below are generic and may be undertaken by other personnel as appropriate.

-6.2.1 The school coordinator of preservice teachers
+The school coordinator of preservice teachers

-The school coordinator of preservice teachers oversees the professional experience within the school.
+The school coordinator of preservice teachers oversees the professional experience within the school

 The school coordinator (or delegate) must induct (e.g. site induction, emergency procedures, incident hazard reporting mechanisms) the preservice teacher into the school's Occupational Health and Safety policy and discuss the ways in which the various aspects of the policy will affect the preservice teacher during the professional experience.
 Where possible the preservice teacher should be supplied with a copy of the policy.
-The preservice teacher will complete an OHS risk assessment questionnaire based on this induction.

 The school coordinator organises supervision and teaching timetables for preservice teachers.
 The school coordinator may arrange meetings with the preservice teachers, at which advice and information may be given on organisational aspects of the school.
 Some suggested discussion items include: types of student records, assessment procedures, work programs, school report forms, discipline, parent and community relations, finance, teaching aids, library facilities and staff committees.

 The school coordinator may also arrange for the preservice teachers to confer with key members of the staff, such as the teacher librarian or guidance counsellors to provide preservice teachers with insight into other facets of the life of the school community.
 The school coordinator may make arrangements for preservice teachers to engage in non-classroom experiences such as assisting teachers with playground supervision and may encourage preservice teachers to take part in extra-curricular school activities.
 The preservice teacher should be told of any policies re the availability and use of ICT and photocopiers.